petkoneo/color-picker/README.md

 A basic color picker app.
+It is hosted on https://petkoneo.github.io/color-picker/